shhatami/shhatami.github.io/README.md

 <p>Purpose: Datamining algorithms like classification, clustering, regression, Frequent item set or pattern mining, and data visualization on influential climate change factors are the focus of this research.</p>
 <p>4.
 From big data to conservation, exploring the value of forests.
 Linnaeus University conference in Växjö.
 Shahnaz Hatami*, Mohammad Ali Keramati, Firoozeh Hatami.
 2023.</p>
 <p>Purpose: I described a solution by applying machine learning to big data to detect and monitor forest damage.</p>
 <p>5.
-Data Mining Approach in the Agricultural Industry, Medicinal Plants (case study); A Review.Shahnaz Hatami*, Mohammad Hatami-B, Danial Kahrizi.2024.</p>
+Data Mining Approach in the Agricultural Industry, Medicinal Plants (case study); A Review.
+Journal of Medicinal Plants and By-products.
+Shahnaz Hatami*, Mohammad Hatami-B, Danial Kahrizi.
+2024.</p>
 <p>Purpose: The article was presented the most effective data analysis methods in the agriculture and natural resources areas, focusing specifically on the medicinal plant industry, accompanied by their corresponding algorithms.</p>
 <p>6.
 OR (Operation Research) book (Published in Ghalamchi Institute in Iran)</p>
 <p>7.
 English Language book (Published in Ghalamchi Institute in Iran)</p>